Baby's parents demand rickets death hospital inquiry

 Mr Wray said it had been a "horrible, horrible two years".

 "I really feel that they didn't really know what they were doing and they just pre-judged us way too early," he said.
-"You should actually be treated as innocent until proven guilty and not guilty until proven innocent."'Nightmare went on'
+"You should actually be treated as innocent until proven guilty and not guilty until proven innocent."

 In a statement, a Great Ormond Street Hospital spokesman said the decision to prosecute Jayden's parents was taken by the Crown Prosecution Service (CPS) after rickets had been diagnosed following Jayden's death.